outkine/plays/my-world.md

 --Curtain closes.
 Mike comes out one end.
 Richard quickly emerges from in-between the curtains, clearly hurried and agitated.
 Upon seeing Mike, he fakes a smile.

 R: Hey Mike, I got your email - I don't think you should worry.
-M: And I got your data - engagement is clearly going down because of this thing.
+M: And I got the data you sent me - engagement is clearly going down because of this thing.
 I don't know if you've planned for this scenario, but you have to do something about this game.
 R: We can always just up the gamification level in our app - maybe like add a number to relationships or something.
 That would keep engagement high.
 M: It better.